 Rather than treating change as a one-off effort, templates provide a repeatable structure that helps teams approach each initiative with clarity and consistency.
 This reduces uncertainty and ensures critical elements are not overlooked during execution.

-The most effective templates go beyond static documentation.
-They function as evolving systems that adapt as organizations learn, improving effectiveness with each initiative.
-This shift from one-time planning to continuous refinement distinguishes organizations that manage change from those that lead it successfully.
+The most effective templates go beyond static documentation too: they function as evolving systems that adapt as organizations learn, improving effectiveness with each initiative.

-Templated change management delivers benefits that multiply over time:
+This standardized approach delivers big benefits that multiply over time, including:

-For example, template requiring early impact assessments prevents the common failure of discovering technical dependencies three weeks before launch.
+For example, templates requiring early impact assessments prevent the common failure of discovering technical dependencies three weeks before launch.
 Similarly, templates with built-in feedback loops prevent the silence that leadership often mistakes for successful adoption.

 | Aspect | Project plan | Change management plan |